– By Teri Birch

 How It Works

-They give you a list of home health aide agencies to choose from or you could select a family or friend to provide the services.
+They give you a list of home health aide agencies to choose from or you could select a family or friend to provide the services, and Medicaid will pay their salary.

 I use an agency, but have family friends hired by that agency to provide my care.
 You ask your family or friends to apply to the agency so they get paid from the agency.
 Or the agency has their own home health aides you can use.
 Or you can choose not to use an agency, and select an aide on your own.